sven-mollinga/promprox/README.md

 # promprox
-A Prometheus metrics proxy to use in a Kubernetes enviroment to reach external applications without hardcording scrape config
+A Prometheus metrics proxy to use in a Kubernetes environment to reach external applications without hardcording scrape config

 ## Run on docker
 You can run the proxy on docker with the following command.
 In this case we use the URL external-proxy-url.example.com:8000 as our remote prometheus metric endpoint.